 Why Should I Go Into Public Relations?

-If you think about it, the high demand for PR makes a lot of sense.
-PR is like advertising; there is always going to be a need for it, and with the internet, PR specialists who excel at online publicity generation are even more highly valued.
+If you think about it, the high demand for public relations makes a lot of sense.
+Public relations is like advertising; there is always going to be a need for it, and with the internet, public relations specialists who excel at online publicity generation are even more highly valued.
 Many companies are working really hard right now to expand their online presence and grow awareness of their brands.

 Once great thing about going to a school where Communication is a major and public relations, journalism, broadcasting, and other aspects of the field are concentrations is that you can try taking classes in all those different topics.
 They will all count toward your degree, but you can get a feel for each and decide which ones you enjoy the most.

 You probably should select the introductory public relations course as one of your elective choices when you enter into school this year.
 Also try taking the introductions to journalism and broadcasting if those fields are of particular interest to you.

 Many of the skills you use in the various communication related fields do overlap, which makes it relatively easy to switch from one concentration to another later in your education, even in your last couple of years.
 Many graduates have done the class work necessary to fulfill the requirements for multiple concentrations by the time they are done with school, even if they can only declare a single concentration.
 This means you could end up qualified to work as a journalist or a public relations specialist.

 In short, there are a lot of possibilities open to you, and you it may be possible that you can explore each of them over the course of several years before you need to make a final decision.

 Members of the general public largely derive their perception of a company or organization from the media.
 What they sometimes don’t see is that the information they get is often designed so as to b[...]